cheap-glitch/eslint-plugin-smarter-tabs/README.md

 > 2. Tabs  are  only used  for  expressing  the  indentation level.
 One  tab per
 >    “block” — any remaining whitespace is spaces only.

-To accomplish this, the rule issues a report in three possible cases:
+To accomplish this, the plugin exports a single rule which issues a report in three cases:

 1. The line contains an inline tabulation: